Helen Millar Craggs: Activism

-In November 1910, Craggs went to the Paragon Theatre, Whitechapel at 2a.m. to hide in the freezing roofspace overnight before Lloyd George was due to speak.
-Craggs broke through the crowd from her hideout shouting at the Chancellor about women's rights, and was thrown brutally down a stone staircase.
-A bystanding man who said 'women pay taxes too' was beaten.
+In November 1910, Craggs went to the Paragon Theatre, Whitechapel at 2a.m. to hide in the freezing roof space overnight before Lloyd George was due to speak.
+Craggs broke through the crowd from her hideout shouting at the Chancellor about women's rights, and was thrown down a stone staircase.
+A bystanding man who said, "women pay taxes too" was beaten.

+Craggs became the first paid WSPU organiser for Peterborough in 1911, employed as Secretary until she departed in 1912 and was succeeded by Mrs Fordham.
+Also in 1912, Craggs participated in the Great Militant Protest window smashing campaign in London.
+Unlike before, when she was arrested she gave her real name.
+She was imprisoned in Holloway Prison and went on hunger strike.
 Cardiff University Archive has an image of Craggs from the Daily Sketch in 1912.

-In 1912, Craggs was imprisoned in Holloway Prison for smashing windows and went on hunger strike.
 Later Craggs was arrested for carrying materials for causing arson, near Nuneham Courtney, the home of Government Cabinet member, Lewis Harcourt.
 WSPU insisted Craggs was acting alone, as this was the first threat to property.
 The incident was described in detail in court about two women hiring a canoe, and surprise encounter with a policeman, to whom Craggs said they were camping nearby and had come to 'look around the house'.
 The constable later identified Craggs, but the second woman (Norah Smyth) escaped and police found food and WSPU flag colours (white green and purple) and phone numbers of the property and the Oxford Fire Station.
-Craggs wore ' a striking costume prominently displaying the suffragist colours' when she appeared in Bullingdon Petty Sessions court the next day and admitted her intent would not give her name.
+Craggs wore "a striking costume prominently displaying the suffragist colours" when she appeared in Bullingdon Petty Sessions court the next day and admitted her intent but would not give her name.
 Craggs was held in remand due to the seriousness of the crime (as 8 people were in the house) and sentenced at the Assizes court in Oxford, bailed at £1000, half was provided by Ethel Smyth.
 Craggs was sent for 9 months with hard labour in Oxford Prison, and wrote thanking Hugh Franklin for allegedly getting photographs of the property.
 Craggs was moved to Holloway Prison, again went on hunger strike and was force fed five times in two days and suffered internal and external bruising for 11 days then released due to her health.
 Lewis Harcourt gave £1000 donation to the League for Opposing Women's Suffrage.

+Post suffrage

 Craggs moved to Dublin where she trained at the Rotunda Hospital as a midwife, married a London East End General practitioner, Duncan Alexander McCrombie, from Aberdeen.
 Her parents did not attend the wedding in 1914.
 Craggs trained as a pharmacist to support her husband's practice.
-Craggs was widowed in 1936, at a young age, starting in business making jigsaws as a means of earning income for her two children, Sarah (Sallie) (born in 1923) and John Alexander Somerville (born in 1925).
+Craggs was widowed in 1936, at a young age, starting in business making jigsaws as a means of earning income for her two children.